Where to Discuss?

 self.__set_columns_format()

-Now let’s have a look at set_columns_format() method in the descendant class.
+Let’s now look at the __set_columns_format() method in the base class.

 ...